Monday, July 25, 2011

 25.07.11.
 ROAD CLOSED.
 Orange, plastic, road cones, steel mesh fence cordon.
 Steel braced, boarded bldg.
 Mollett St view, distant Colombo St crossing, where 16 people died in the Feb 22 quake

 St Asaph St eastwards: Some cars sludged through snow, a few pedestrians like me picked our slippery way through.
-I snapped distant St John ghost & a snowy, sewage pipe excavation.
+I snapped distant St John ghost & a snowy sewage-pipe excavation.

 25.07.11.
 Snowy, quake damaged St John bldg, steel mesh fence cordoned, St Asaph St, post June 13 quake